 Hon.
 John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) In terms of the previous question, the statistics will be published in the same way that they have been published in previous years and that's on an aggregate, looking at Nunavut as a whole.
-As the member noted, we're also providing community-specific updates in the communities that have outbreaks, the three communities that have outbreaks.
+As the member noted, we're also providing community-specific updates in the three communities that have outbreaks.
 However, we will not be providing community-by-community numbers because some of those would trigger concerns around client privacy.